 As I drifted near consciousness in my sleep last night, the phrase came back to me and ran through my head.
-I roused myself from a semi-conscious state and gave myself a reminder to look up the reference, and so I am following up to dig a little deeper.
+I roused myself from a semi-conscious state and gave myself a reminder to look up the reference.

-As I read the story when I woke up in the morning, the number of the Sons of Issachar who joined David struck me: 200.
-There were 200 chiefs from the tribe of Issachar.
+As I read the story when I woke up in the morning, the number of the sons of Issachar who joined David struck me: 200 “chiefs” from the tribe of Issachar and all their kinsmen at their command.
 And, then I noticed something else.

 So, what’s the big deal about only 200 men from Issachar?
 Why does Scripture say of them (and not of anyone else) that they were men who understood the times and knew what Israel should do?

 One answer that occurs to me is that the rest of the “sons of Issachar” were not men who understood the times and did not know what Israel should do.
-They were men who continued to support Saul, the king God was rejecting.
-Only 200 of the entire tribe of Issachar were men of understanding – by far the least number of any of the twelve tribes of Israel.
+Maybe only the chiefs understood the times, though they could assume men under their command would follow them.
+Maybe only 200 of the entire tribe of Issachar were men of understanding.

-The backstory to all of this is that Saul was chosen (by God) as king, but only because the people wanted a king like the other nations.
+The backstory to all of this is that Saul was chosen (by God) as king, but God only chose a king for the people because they wanted “a king like the other nations”.
 In demanding a king, the people were actually rejecting God.
-They were putting their trust in a king, rather than trusting God to be their king.
+They were putting their trust in a king, rather than trusting God to be all they needed.
 (1 Samuel 8:6-9)

 So how does that inform me and other Christians today?